Rambo: The Force of Freedom: The Force of Freedom

 S.A.V.A.G.E.
+(Specialist-Administrators of Vengeance, Anarchy and Global Extortion)

-S.A.V.A.G.E. stands for Specialist-Administrators of Vengeance, Anarchy and Global Extortion and consists of international criminals and outcasts.
+S.A.V.A.G.E. are the main antagonists of the show consisting of international criminals and outcasts.
 Their goal of world domination leads them into conflict with the Force of Freedom, especially Rambo.
-In addition to a substantial number of soldiers, among the core members of S.A.V.A.G.E. are:
+In addition to a substantial number of soldiers and other like-minded allies, among the core members of S.A.V.A.G.E. are: